 Let’s be transparent; I’m a pretty heavy user.
 I love the Android OS for its customizability.
 But I’m also a big fan of iOS for its consistency and speed.
 Sometimes, my Android phone just hangs up and doesn’t respond.

 However, I figured out some of these techniques to keep my Android phone fast as new.
 I’m using these tips, and this has improved my phone’s performance drastically. 😉

 One of my friends owns the OnePlus 5, and that phone is already well optimized on the OxygenOS.
 However, this helps him avoid sudden lags and gives a more consistent experience.

 As I told earlier, these are some of the little things which in fact will show a significant change in speed and performance of your Android device but is not being used by many users.

 There are many competitive games which need a consistent device.
-One of my friends plays the Clash of Clans mod and to play that; he doesn’t need the fastest processor and higher RAM.
-It’s just that you need a more reliable device as in the middle of a match; you just cannot lose the game, right?
+One of my friends plays the modified version of Clash of Clans and to play that, he doesn’t need the fastest processor and higher RAM.
+It’s just that you need a more reliable device as in the middle of a match, you just cannot lose the game, right?

 He used these tricks This also involves improving your overall performance and responsiveness of the launcher as well some battery life tweaks which is great.

 All these will save you power, memory and help you run your games and apps smoothly and on the go.

 In this guide, I will tell exactly how to optimize your device for best performance and speed, and avoid getting any sort of hiccups and lags.